3 ways to ‘digitally minimize’ for better office productivity

 Companies in an effort to “digitally transform” and increase employee engagement and productivity, are introducing employees to more and more digital tools and platforms.
 However, you can “digitally overload” your team and the result is distraction, confusion, more mistakes, and less productivity.

-Take a zen minimalist approach to your office (Millennials love zen).
+Take a zen minimalist approach to your office and digitally minimize it:

 Twenty-seven percent of senior executives rate digital transformation as “a matter of survival.”
 For a team with varying tech abilities, switching to a variety of new tools can be overwhelming.
-Even for a up-to-date young startup, too many new platforms is disrupting (not in the good way).
+Even for an up-to-date, young startup, too many new platforms is disrupting (not in the good way).

 Though the latest integrations may promise to skyrocket productivity, be careful not to over-integrate.
 If you have chat going and need to jump on a video call, it’s a pain to get everyone signed up and logged in at the same time.
 Look for platforms that take care of multiple functions for your team.
-Quip offers cloud based documents for teams with simultaneous editing, similar to Google Drive, but adds a chat stream and task list to each document for real time collaboration.
-The less log-ins, the better!
+Quip offers cloud-based documents for teams with simultaneous editing, similar to Google Drive, but adds a chat stream and task list to each document for real-time collaboration.
+The fewer log-ins, the better!

 A coworker sends you an email, you text someone, and they relay the info in a chat group with someone else tagged, and then you follow up with a video call on an app you have to ask them to log in to via carrier pigeon.